pingcap/docs-cn/sql/json-functions-generated-column.md

 ---
-title: Using TiDB as a Document Store
+title: JSON Functions and Generated Column
 category: user guide
 ---

-# Using TiDB as a Document Store
+# JSON Functions and Generated Column

 ## About